 Trade receivables are initially recorded at fair value.
 The carrying amounts for trade accounts receivable are net of lifetime expected credit losses ("ECL").
+The measurement of the ECL allowance for trade accounts receivable requires the use of management judgment in choosing estimation techniques, selecting key inputs and making significant assumptions about future economic conditions and credit behavior of the customers, including the likelihood of customers defaulting and the resulting losses.

-Management has set up a provision matrix to determine the allowance for ECL for trade receivables and uses specific matrices for individual large customers.
-The provision matrices are derived from the Company's historical credit loss experience and are adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current economic conditions as well as estimates of forward looking economic conditions at the reporting date.
+Management uses a provision matrix to determine the ECL for trade receivables.
+The provision matrix is used to estimate future credit losses based on the Company's historical credit loss experience.
+The ECL determined by the provision matrix is adjusted for current and forward-looking information relating to future economic conditions and factors specific to individual debtors that were identified to be higher risk of default.
 Significant judgements are made in determining the adjustments for these factors.
-Although there are no significant historical write off of trade receivables there are large aged trade receivable balances for which judgement is required to determine the measurement of the impairment provision at the reporting date.
+There are large, aged trade receivable balances for which judgement is required to determine the measurement of the impairment provision at the reporting date.